 NEW YORK--(BUSINESS WIRE)--

-Rosen Law Firm, a global investor rights law firm, announces it is investigating potential securities claims on behalf of shareholders of Lion Biotechnologies, Inc. (LBIO) resulting from allegations that Lion may have issued materially misleading business information to the investing public.
+Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of investors of Mammoth Energy Services, Inc. (TUSK) resulting from allegations that Mammoth may have issued materially misleading business information to the investing public.

-Rosen Law Firm is preparing a class action lawsuit to recover losses suffered by Lion investors.
-If you purchased shares of Lion on or before April 10, 2017, please visit the firm’s website at http://www.rosenlegal.com/cases-1100.html for more information.
-You may also contact Phillip Kim or Kevin Chan of Rosen Law Firm toll free at 866-767-3653 or via email at firstname.lastname@example.org or email@example.com.
+Rosen Law Firm is preparing a class action lawsuit to recover losses suffered by Mammoth investors.
+If you purchased shares of Mammoth, please visit the firm’s website at https://www.rosenlegal.com/cases-register-1587.html to join the class action.
+You may also contact Phillip Kim of Rosen Law Firm toll free at 866-767-3653 or via email at firstname.lastname@example.org or email@example.com.

 Attorney Advertising.
 Prior results do not guarantee a similar outcome.